 As laid out in the earlier sections, you have to search your engine for any unknown problems.
 Again, you should start with the easiest and cheapest options first.
 Check your fuel line to see if there is a lack of pressure and then go to your fuel filter.
-These items are easy to fix and should not cost you a lot of money.
+New fuel lines and fuel filters are easy to fix and should not cost you a lot of money.

-After that, you move on to your fuel pump to see if it is defective.
+After that, you move on to your fuel pump to see if it is defective and unable to pump fuel from your fuel tank.
 You might want to check your accelerator pump at this time as well.
-Finally you should check out your carburetor to see if there is a problem with its internal parts.
+Finally, you should check out your carburetor to see if there is a problem with its internal parts.

 Also, check your intake system to see if any air leaks have made their way into that system.
 All you have to do is fix the defective parts once you find it.
 Your motorcycle repair should be done logically.
 Keep in mind that motorcycle backfires are merely a warning that something could possibly be wrong with your motorcycle engine.

 How to prevent motorcycles from backfiring?

 There is always a solution to your motorcycle’s backfiring problem.
 You do not have to wait till there is an actual problem before you fix it.
 Some preventive maintenance can save you a lot of money in the future.

 There is an old saying, ‘an ounce of prevention is worth a pound of cure’ and that saying does apply to motorcycle backfiring.
 A little regular maintenance on your motorcycle can go a long way to preventing engine trouble and backfires.

 - Check your fuel filter: When you check your fuel filter make sure it is clean and able to handle the workload.
 There is nothing wrong with replacing an old fuel filter before it starts causing problems.

 - Clean your jets or fuel injector nozzles: If these parts get clogged with dirt, you may have backfire issues.
 Another good cleaner should do the trick and make your life a little easier.